ansible/ansible/rst/faq.rst

 as root, and you do not have to worry about network security vulnerabilities in the tool itself.

-If your central server is taken over (or even logged into by a malicious employee), provided you were using SSH-agent and passwords with keys (and/or sudo with a password), your keys are still locked and no one can take control of your nodes.
+If your central server is taken over (or even logged into by a malicious employee), provided you were using SSH-agent and encrypted keys (and/or sudo with a password), your keys are still locked and no one can take control of your nodes.

 Compared with something like Chef/Puppet/other, compromised manifests would lead